ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 }
 ```

 Python uses neither braces nor "end" statements to mark the end of code blocks.
 Instead, the end of code blocks are infered from the indentation or *whitespace*.
 Indenting code in Python implies that you are starting a code block, such as in the for loops or with blocks in the above examples.
 To end the code block (say at the end of an **if** statement, you simply *un-indent* the code to the previous indentation level.
 This often catches people out when first using Python -- Python in this respect is quite a visual language -- you need to look at the indentation levels to work out where your code block start and finish.
 There are advantages and disadvantages to this, but one major advantage is that it forces you to write very legible and consistently indented code!
 Python will complain if your indentation is wrong or inconsistent.
 You may use either a tab or spaces (any number of spaces...) to indicate indentation.
-I prefere personally to use two spaces, as it's easy to type and keeps the code looking nice and compact, but it's up to your personal preference.
+I prefer personally to use two spaces, as it's easy to type and keeps the code looking nice and compact, but it's up to your personal preference.
 The important thing is to **be consistent with your whitespace and indentation!**

 <a name="loading"></a>
 <a name="basics"></a>